 These are transcripts for videos in this orientation guide and are listed alphabetically by the title of the video.

-Course Guides support specific courses, often ones that have a guest visit from a librarian to teach you about research.
-For courses with multiple sections, for example, Theology 205, There might be a guide for each professor if their approaches to teaching are different.
-Course guides might also give you searching tips that will save you time in finding the information you need, or as on this page, remind you how to obtain that information.
-The best part is the course guides are always available, and you can revisit them at any time.
+Course Guides support specific courses, often ones that have had a guest visit from a librarian to teach more about research.
+For courses with multiple sections, for example, Theology 205, there might be a more customized guide for each professor if their approach to the course is different.
+Course Guides can also give you search tips that will help you efficiently find the information you need or serve as a reminder for where to look.

-This video will show you how to locate an entire source, the full text, when you've identified a useful item in the library databases that help you locate scholarly materials.
-As reminder, you can identify the library databases that could be useful to you by using the library's subject and course guides.
+Hello.
+This video will show you how to obtain an entire source, the full-text, when you've identified a useful item in the library databases that help you locate scholarly materials.

-After you search.
-In many cases, the entire source will be included within your list of results.
-You might see HTML full text or PDF full-text.
-The HTML full text is on the same page as the article information.
-It's presented as one long page.
-The PDF full text looks just like the original publication.
+After you search, in many cases, the entire source will be included within your list of results.
+You might see HTML Full Text or PDF Full Text.
+The HTML Full Text is on the same page as the article information.
+It's presented as one long page with few pictures.
+The PDF Full Text looks just like the original publication.

 The Clark Library gives you access to a lot of information, but there's still more available to you, and we can obtain it for you from another library.
 The Clark Library's interlibrary loan service UP ILLiad enables you to easily request items at no cost to you.
 You'll want to activate your UP Illiad account.
 Here's how to do that.

 Starting from the library's homepage, select "Borrow and Request" from the left side of the screen, or in the section menu on a smartphone.
 The UP ILLiad link is the third one on the page.
 Log in using your UP credentials.
 The setup screen will have your information already filled out.
 It's important to verify that your name, your email address, and your status are correct.
 You can change the other information if you want.
 Select the "Submit Information" button.
 And that's it.
 You're all set for when you need to place requests.